ammar3443/Fuzz-Pedal/README.md

 # Fuzz-Pedal
 What is a fuzz pedal?
 What is a guitar pedal?

 A guitar pedal is a device that can alter the sound of electronic instruments, namely electric guitars.
-There are several types of gguitar pedals such as overdrive, distortion, fuzz, delay, phaser, buffer, the list goes on.
+There are several types of guitar pedals such as overdrive, distortion, fuzz, delay, phaser, buffer, the list goes on.
 If you play games, think of it like a mod for your game that can enahnce or alter your gameplay experience, in the same way guitar pedals can bring unique sounds to the musician.

 The fuzz guitar pedal produces a sound akin to a faulty amplifier (I believe faulty components also led to this pedal being "discovered").
 Have you ever heard someone talk into a mic and someone tells them their mic is clipping?
 Well with a fuzz pedal, that is what we are trying to achieve to a certain extent.